winterForestStump/application_project/README.md

-# Application Project: Dangerous goods label classification for Lübecker Hafen-Gesellschaft mbH (LHG)
+# Application Project: Dangerous goods label classification

 ## Task description:
 The central focus of this project is **the implementation of an ML solution for the identification and classification of dangerous goods labels on trailers**.
-Beyond that optionally additional functionalities can be added, which will be implemented depending on the time available:
-* (Otional) Integration and comparison with existing booking data from the LHG logistics system
-* (Otional) Display of deviations in a web frontend
-* (Otional) Implementation of a push mechanism (e-mail) for notification of deviations The language and technology used to implement the requirements can be freely selected.
-For a possible integration into the IT system landscape of the LHG a Docker container is suitable.
+The language and technology used to implement the requirements can be freely selected.
+For a possible integration into the IT system landscape a Docker container is suitable.

-The LHG provides the following data:
+The following data is provided:
 ·   	Image material of the scan system of all units for one year.
-·   	Booking data for the units for one year as an export from the LHG logistics system in Excel format
+·   	Booking data from the logistics system for the units for one year as an export in Excel format

 ## Implementation plan:

 ### 1. Collecting and preprocessing the data:
-From the LHG we received HDD with more than 6 TB of pictures of trucks on it.
+We received HDD with more than 6 TB of pictures of trucks on it.
 The total number of photos is about 2.3 million.
 The directory structure is as follows:
 - Folder with the name of the gate (since there are 4 gates (two at the entrance and two at the exit) 4 folders in total)
   - Folders for each day (365 folders)
     - Zip folders for each vehicle (the number of archived folders corresponds to the number of vehicles passed through the gate per day)